covenant-org/luminary/isaac_sim_lab/reports.md

 There was an error running python
 ```
 - The problem solved trying 2 or 1 more time, no obvious reason atm

+# Activity Report - 10/04/2025

+**Email:** brandon@nuclea.solutions

+## Main Updates
+- Today, I visited the Fimex factory and worked with Víctor on configuring and extracting video footage from the production cameras, then streaming it via RTSP to the AWS EC2.
+- We also left the local Fimex computer connected to TeamViewer, so we can access it remotely in the future for further configuration.